-Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for each company within the group.
+Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for each company within the Group.
 Taken together, this enables us to form an opinion on the consolidated financial statements.
-We take into account size, risk profile, the organisation of the group and effectiveness of group-wide controls, changes in the business environment and other factors when assessing the level of work to be performed at each company.
+We take into account size, risk profile, the organisation of the Group and effectiveness of Group-wide controls, changes in the business environment and other factors when assessing the level of work to be performed at each company.

-In assessing the risk of material misstatement to the group financial statements, and to ensure we had adequate quantitative coverage of significant accounts in the financial statements, of the 14 reporting components of the group, we selected 11 components covering entities within the UK, US and Denmark, which represent the principal business units within the group.
+In assessing the risk of material misstatement to the Group financial statements, and to ensure we had adequate quantitative coverage of significant accounts in the financial statements, of the 13 reporting components of the Group, we selected 8 entities within the UK and US, which represent the principal business units within the Group.

-Of the 11 components selected, we performed an audit of the complete financial information of four components ("full scope components") which were selected based on their size or risk characteristics.
-For the remaining seven components ("specific scope components"), we performed audit procedures on specific accounts within that component that we considered had the potential for the greatest impact on the significant accounts in the financial statements either because of the size of these accounts or their risk profile.
+Of the 8 components selected, we performed an audit of the complete financial information of 3 components ("full scope components") which were selected based on their size or risk characteristics.
+For the remaining 5 components ("specific scope components"), we performed audit procedures on specific accounts within that component that we considered had the potential for the greatest impact on the significant accounts in the financial statements either because of the size of these accounts or their risk profile.

-The reporting components where we performed audit procedures accounted for 100% [2019: 100%] of the Group's Revenue, 100% [2019: 100%] of the Group's Adjusted Loss before tax and 100% [2019: 100%] of the Group's Total assets.
-For the current year, the full scope components contributed 93% [2019: 98%] of the Group's Revenue, 95% [2019: 99%] of the Group's adjusted Loss before tax and 97% [2019: 100%] of the Group's Total assets.
-The specific scope components contributed 7% [2019: 2%] of the Group's Revenue, 5% [2019: 1%] of the Group's adjusted Loss before tax and 3%[2019: 0%] of the Group's Total assets.
-The audit scope of these components may not have included testing of all significant accounts of the Group.
+The reporting components where we performed audit procedures accounted for 100% (2020: 100%) of the Group's Revenue, 89% (2020: 100%) of the Group's Adjusted Profit Before Tax and 100% (2020: 100%) of the Group's Total assets.
+For the current year, the full scope components contributed 82% (2020: 93%) of the Group's Revenue, 73% (2020: 95% loss) of the Group's Adjusted Profit Before Tax and 78% (2020: 97%) of the Group's Total assets.
+The specific scope component contributed 18% (2020: 7%) of the Group's Revenue, 16% (2020: 5% loss) of the Group's Adjusted Profit Before Tax and 22% (2020: 3%) of the Group's Total assets.
+The audit scope of these components may not have included testing of all significant accounts of the component but will have contributed to the coverage of significant accounts tested for the Group.

-The remaining three components were not revenue generating.
+The remaining five components were not revenue generating.
 For these components, we performed other procedures, including analytical review, testing of consolidation journals and intercompany eliminations and foreign currency translation recalculations to respond to any potential risks of material misstatement to the Group financial statements.